 This is my latest pattern - fun and easy origami fabric heart ornaments.
 The pattern includes instructions for three different styles.
 You need some quilt weight fabric and fusible web interfacing squares; some folding and pressing and in minutes your first heart ornament is ready to be used.
 Pretty ornaments, great for any celebration.
-Do do save your fusible web scraps?
-At the … [Read more...]
+BUY THE PATTERN HERE Do do save your fusible … [Read more...]

 How to cut diamonds with the regular rectangular ruler